John Kennedy Toole: College studies and professorships

 When he was not studying or on the faculty party circuit, Toole frequented country bars and drank beer.
 He would usually listen to singer Frances Faye, whom he had once heard perform in New York.
 On several occasions while listening to her music with friends he enigmatically remarked, "Is Frances Faye God?"
 He was also an avid Marilyn Monroe fan who was devastated by her death and once described his interest in her as having "reached the stage of obsession".

-In May 1960, Toole accepted a three-year fellowship to study for a Ph.D. in Renaissance literature at the University of Washington at Seattle.
+In May 1960, Toole accepted a three-year fellowship to study for a PhD in Renaissance literature at the University of Washington at Seattle.
 However, when he was offered a teaching position at Hunter College in New York, which suited his desire to study at Columbia, he chose to go there instead.
 At 22, he became the youngest professor in Hunter's history.
-Although he pursued a doctorate at Columbia, he became unhappy with his Ph.D.
+Although he pursued a doctorate at Columbia, he became unhappy with his PhD.
 However, he wrote to Fletcher that he still liked Hunter, "principally because the aggressive, pseudo-intellectual, 'liberal' girl students are continuously amusing."
-Fletcher surmised that from these girls the character of Myrna Minkoff from Dunces was born.
-Toole, although generally only a "Christmas-and-Easter churchgoer", had some apprehension about the anti-Catholic intellectualism of some of his students, and about them seeming ever watchful for a cause they could throw their liberal zeal behind.
+Fletcher surmised that from these girls the character of Myrna Minkoff from A Confederacy of Dunces was born.
+Toole, although generally only a "Christmas-and-Easter churchgoer", had some apprehension about the anti-Catholic intellectualism of some of his students, and about their seeming ever watchful for a cause they could throw their liberal zeal behind.
 "Every time the elevator door opens at Hunter, you are confronted by 20 pairs of burning eyes, 20 sets of bangs and everyone waiting for someone to push a Negro" he is reported to have said.
-When he first arrived back in New York Toole dated Emilie Dietrich Griffin, another Louisiana transplant, with whom he had worked on the Hullabaloo staff, and later he dated another Louisianan, Clayelle Dalferes, of whom he had learned through Fletcher.
+When he first arrived back in New York, Toole dated Emilie Dietrich Griffin, another Louisiana transplant, with whom he had worked on the Hullabaloo staff, and later he dated another Louisianan, Clayelle Dalferes, of whom he had learned through Fletcher.
 The couple loved the cinema and movie-going was a constant staple of their dates.
 Both women said their relationships with Toole never progressed beyond the level of a good night kiss.